any-docs/css/content/reference/properties/font-synthesis-small-caps/index.md

 The **`font-synthesis-small-caps`** [CSS](/en-US/docs/Web/CSS) property lets you specify whether or not the browser may synthesize small-caps typeface when it is missing in a font family.
 Small-caps glyphs typically use the form of uppercase letters but are reduced to the size of lowercase letters.

-It is often convenient to use the shorthand property {{cssxref("font-synthesis")}} to control all typeface synthesis values.
+It is often convenient to use the shorthand property `font-synthesis` to control all typeface synthesis values.

 ## Syntax